-The park system is made up of primarily unencumbered land and is therefore a desirable location for different types of infrastructure and utilities.
-These are important components that support Calgarians needs, for example, irrigation systems are essential for healthy park maintenance and can be used to support stormwater targets.
-Underground utilities can also have a negative impact on the functioning of the park system from limiting tree growth and space for planting to recreational activities.
+The park system is primarily made up of unencumbered land and is, therefore, a desirable location for different types of infrastructure and utilities.
+These are important components that support Calgarians needs; for example, irrigation systems are important for park maintenance and can be used to support stormwater management.
+Underground utilities can also have a negative impact on the functioning of the park system, from limiting tree growth and space for planting to recreational activities.
 It is therefore important that there is clear direction on when and where utilities and infrastructure can be located in the park system.